 - ¾ cup chocolate chips plus more for top

-- Spray a 9×5 loaf pan with cooking spray or line with parchment paper for easy removal.
+- Spray a 9×5 inch loaf pan with cooking spray or line with parchment paper for easy removal.

 - In a large mixing bowl combine the flour, baking powder, baking soda and salt.
-Mix and set aside.